-Walker’s research has largely been organized around six major areas of investigation, which continue to inform his teaching and writing on thought, literature, and criticism in Japan, Europe, and North America:
+Walker’s research has largely been organized around six major areas of investigation, which inform his teaching and writing on thought, politics, and criticism in the global twentieth century:

-- The development of Marxist theory after the critique of essentialism – psychoanalysis, capital and its ‘outside’, the politics and theory of the subject.
+- The global intellectual history of Marxism in the twentieth century; the development of Marxist theory after the critique of essentialism – psychoanalysis, capital and its ‘outside’, the politics and theory of the subject.

-- The status of ‘theory’ within the humanities today; the critical analysis of ‘area studies’ within the contemporary university; the constitution of the ‘human sciences’ in the history of knowledge-production.
+- The status of ‘theory’ within the humanities today; its relation to the critical analysis of ‘area studies’ within the contemporary university; the historical constitution and discursive maintenance of the ‘human sciences’ in the history of knowledge-production.